The 15 Best Things to Do in Brussels, Belgium

 1 | Visit Grand Place

 Grand Place is one of Belgium’s finest squares and is also considered one of the finest squares in Europe.
 It’s pretty breathtaking, and its grandeur is remarkable.
-Located in the heart of the city, the Grand Place is surrounded by stunning architecture that spans several centuries, contributing to why it’s also a UNESCO World Heritage Site.
+Located in the heart of the city, the Grand Place is surrounded by stunning architecture spanning several centuries, which is why it’s also a UNESCO World Heritage Site.
 As you enter the square, you’ll be struck by the impressive guild halls that line its perimeter.
-These ornate buildings, each with their own unique style and history, are a testament to the wealth and power of Brussels during the Middle Ages.
+These ornate buildings, each with its own unique style and history, are a testament to Brussels’s wealth and power in the Middle Ages.

 20230301 Things to Do in Brussels 043

 In the centre of the square, you’ll find the iconic Brussels Town Hall.
 This magnificent Gothic structure is impressive, with its intricate spires and ornate facade.
 But it’s not just the buildings that make the Grand Place worth visiting.
-The square is also home to a vibrant atmosphere and cafes, adding to its lively ambience.
+The square also features a vibrant atmosphere and cafes, enhancing its lively ambience.

 20230301 Things to Do in Brussels 044